About Albie & Me

 I’m a freelance journalist and author whose work has appeared regularly in The Boston Globe and The Christian Science Monitor.
-(Albie is a dog, a very good dog, who was lucky to survive for five months in a high-kill shelter in Louisiana before we found each other.)
+(Albie was a very good dog, who was lucky to survive for five months in a high-kill shelter in Louisiana before we found each other in 2012.)
 I’ve also written for The Los Angeles Times, Parade Magazine, AARP Magazine and numerous other publications in the U.S. and abroad.
-I’m the author of the New York Times best-seller, Rescue Road: One Man, Thirty Thousand Dogs, and a Million Miles on the Last Hope Highway (Sourcebooks, 2015) and Rescued: What Second-Chance Dogs Teach Us About Living With Purpose, Loving With Abandon, and Finding Joy in the Little Things (TarcherPerigee, 2017); and The Dog Went Over the Mountain: Travels with Albie: An American Journey (Pegasus Books, 2019).
+I’m the author of the New York Times best-seller, Rescue Road: One Man, Thirty Thousand Dogs, and a Million Miles on the Last Hope Highway (Sourcebooks, 2015); Rescued: What Second-Chance Dogs Teach Us About Living With Purpose, Loving With Abandon, and Finding Joy in the Little Things (TarcherPerigee, 2017); and The Dog Went Over the Mountain: Travels with Albie: An American Journey (Pegasus Books, 2019).
 Inspired by a re-reading of John Steinbeck’s Travels with Charley, I took Albie, our first (and oldest) rescue dog, on a 9,200-mile odyssey around the United States.
 The Dog Went Over the Mountain is the story of that journey.
 I’m thrilled to say that that book was the winner of a Lowell Thomas Award given by The Society of American Travel Writers Foundation, taking second place for best travel book of 2019-20.
 My first book was Around the World on Two Wheels: Annie Londonderry’s Extraordinary Ride (Citadel Press/Kensington, 2007), the story of my great-grandaunt who, in 1894, left her three young children with her husband in Boston to circle the world on a bicycle and became the world’s first female international sports star in the process.
 My latest book, my ninth, is my first novel.
 In Spin: A Novel Based on a (Mostly) True Story (Pegasus Books, 2021), I reimagine the Annie Londonderry story in a work of historical fiction.